Panasonic boss says Tesla relationship unaffected by share sale

 Panasonic is also expanding its joint battery venture with Tesla in Nevada and also looking at building a lithium-ion battery business in Norway to tap European carmakers and reduce its reliance on the U.S. carmaker.

-At the same time Tesla is diversifying its own battery supply chain, forging supply contracts with South Korea's LG Energy Solution, owned by LG Chem (051910.KS), and China's Contemporary Amperex Technology Co (CATL) (300750.SZ).
+At the same time Tesla is diversifying its own battery supply chain, forging supply contracts with South Korea’s LG Energy Solution, owned by LG Chem, and China’s Contemporary Amperex Technology Co (CATL).

 Our Standards: The Thomson Reuters Trust Principles.